NyaomiDEV/Ampersand/README.md

 ## Tech question: which tech stack are you using?

-Ampersand is made using Vue 3 and Vite.
+Ampersand is made using Vue 3 and Rspack.
 We're using Ionic Framework 8 for our UI widgets, and while we're waiting for them to update to Material 3, we took our own CSS shortcuts to achieve that style.
 Database is handled by Dexie.js for the PWA, while it's a disaster craft of ours on Android (don't look at it - it will hurt you).
 Everything else, unless specified here, is assumed to be Nao's disaster craft.

 ## Can I contribute code?